What Can Go Wrong, Will Eventually Go Wrong! Back-up in The Hotel.

 Via the little screen you can usually even look at the images.

 Those devices usually don’t come cheap.
 If you are a Sony or a Nikon shooter, you may also have the issue that such devices sometimes don’t take XQD cards.
 But if you have such a device that supports your memory cards, they are really handy.
 I have a Colorspace UDMA 2, which supports SD cards and I really love it.
 There are different devices on the market, but not too many.
 Here some examples I have found are the Sanho HyperDrive UDMA3, the Nexto DI and the Xfermax x8 (not sure where to buy this one though).
+The latest product in that area and probably the most popular is the Gnarbox.

 So when I am on the road, instead of working with two external Laptop disks, I use an external SSD disk as my primary storage and the HyperDrive UDMA 2 as my primary back-up drive.